 There are literally hundreds of boats to choose from so do your research and look at reviews etc before you choose.

 You can pay a small fortune for some of the luxury boats.

 When you book either through an agent or your hotel, see what their lowest price would be.

 This is Asia so a bit of negotiation is always possible so don’t just take the first price given, even if it’s printed in the brochure.

-Our bus turned up early and a usual on a tour it has to drive around the different hotel picking people up before setting off toward the coast.
+Our bus turned up early and as usual, on a tour, it had to drive around the different hotels, picking people up before setting off toward the coast.

 The drive takes between 3 to 3.5 hours with comfort stops and a lunch stop.

-Once at the port we were escorted to a small launch, given life jackets and then set out to the harbour and our awaiting cruiser.
+Once at the port, we were escorted to a small launch, given life jackets and then set across the harbour to our waiting cruiser.

-What astonished us was the shear number of boats, hundreds of them.
+What astonished us was the sheer number of boats, hundreds of them.